DeepLcom/deepl-python/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/deepl.svg)](https://pypi.org/project/deepl/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blueviolet.svg)](https://github.com/DeepLcom/deepl-python/blob/main/LICENSE)

-The [DeepL API][api-docs] is a language translation API that allows other computer programs to send texts and documents to DeepL's servers and receive high-quality translations.
-This opens a whole universe of opportunities for
-developers: any translation product you can imagine can now be built on top of DeepL's best-in-class translation technology.
+The [DeepL API][api-docs] is a language AI API that allows other computer programs to send texts and documents to DeepL's servers and receive high-quality translations and improvements to the text.
+This opens a whole universe of opportunities for developers: any translation product you can imagine can now be built on top of DeepL's best-in-class translation technology.

 The DeepL Python library offers a convenient way for applications written in Python to interact with the DeepL API.
 We intend to support all API functions